PID Control

 How It Works

-This loop happens hundreds or thousands of times per second (Hertz), constantly calculating the sum of P, I, and D outputs to determine the exact voltage or PWM signal sent to the motor controllers.
+This loop fires off hundreds or thousands of times a second (that's Hertz), blending P, I, and D outputs to nail the perfect voltage or PWM signal for the motors.

 Real-World Applications